 - Physical Therapist Clinical Performance Instrument (example of CPI Web)

 - CPI Web Training Quick Guide

 - Medicare Guidelines

 Rights and Privileges for CCCEs and CIs

-The rights and privileges of clinical education faculty are focused on continuing education.
+The rights and privileges of clinical education faculty are focused primarily on education.
 The APTA Clinical Instructor Program and Advanced Clinical Instructor Program are offered at discounted rates to CCCEs and CIs.
-These programs are offered at Creighton and at participating clinical sites.
 Clinical sites who offer clinical experiences in a specific calendar year are also offered the privilege to access our Health Sciences library.
-Other rights and responsibilities related to participation in Creighton’s Clinical Education program are outlined in every site agreement.
+Other rights and responsibilities related to participation in Creighton’s Clinical Education program are outlined in the site agreement.

-Please contact Lisa Black at lisablack [at] creighton [dot] edu for more information about specific Physical Therapy Continuing Education courses or please visit all Continuing Education courses here.
+Please contact Lisa Black at //lisablack [at] creighton [dot] edu" target="_blank">lisablack [at] creighton [dot] edu for more information about specific Physical Therapy Continuing Education courses.